 Make sure that you understand the laws that govern payroll taxes and employment specifically, even if you don’t plan to open an office overseas.
 If you don’t comply with the law, you could be subject to steep fines and criminal penalties.

-Top 5 countries that the US outsources work to as of 2013:
+Top 5 countries that the US outsources work to:

 International payroll tax